gibsonpp/GR-sslcm-data/README.md

 **We are providing the data sets used to fit the GR-LCM to ensure transparency, and to assist other users with ensuring reproducibility of their modelling approach.
-The data sets of record from which we extracted these data remain subject to updates.
 Any use of these data for analyses other than model reproduction is not approved.
-Users should contact data set owners to obtain the most current data sets of record;
+The data sets of record from which we extracted these data are dynamic and may be updated at any time.
-and use those data for any analysis.**
+Users should contact data set owners to obtain the most current data sets of record; and use those data for any analysis.**

 # Data set summary